4 Business Models that Your eCommerce Company Can Choose

 Benefits of the wholesale model

 - Profit margins are higher – The math is simple: when new products get introduced in the market, the older ones get sold at lower prices.
 Plus, with similar products available across different brands, you can quibble for further price reductions.
-The result – lesser costs and better margins.
+The result – is lesser costs and better margins.

 - Familiarity with the brand – Selling products from established brands fortifies your stance in the market and elevates your credibility substantially.